cibero42/Wifi-CTF/REPORT.md

 ## 3.1 Requirements
 The hardware requirements for the Capture the Flag competition are relatively straightforward:
 - **Router:** It should include firewall capabilities, support the creation of multiple Wi-Fi networks, and have WPA2/WPA3 encryption enabled.
-- **Clients:** Five Raspberry Pi devices or computers running the Raspberry Pi OS, each equipped with WPA2/WPA3 compatible network cards.
+- **Clients:** Four Raspberry Pi devices or computers running the Raspberry Pi OS, each equipped with WPA2/WPA3 compatible network cards.

 To streamline the setup process for the competition, it is advisable to utilize OpenWrt.
 Below, we outline a step-by-step configuration guide (section 3.3.1) for implementing OpenWrt.

 ## 3.2 Architecture
+The competition's infrastructure comprises three wireless networks employing different levels of security: no-encryption, WPA2-PSK, and WPA3-SAE.
+These technologies were selected based on their prevalence in wireless networks as of 2024.

+The deployment of an open wireless network serves as a distractor, intentionally devoid of any relevant information leading to the flag.
+However, this network generates significant traffic from a single client, adding to the challenge for participants.
+Introducing distractions enhances the competition's complexity, as the winner is determined by a timely manner.

+Within the WPA2 network, two clients engage in HTTP traffic, simulating an unencrypted chat application.
+At a certain point in the conversation, one of the clients inadvertently reveals the WPA3 password.

+Inside the WPA3 network, a single client is connected, generating minimal traffic as possible.
+This client has a weak SSH password, and the flag is concealed within its files, encoded in base64.
+Upon gaining access to the WPA3 network, participants must locate and infiltrate this client, decipher the message within the unidentified flag file, and successfully obtain the flag.

 ## 3.3 Configuration
 ### 3.3.1 Router